Please note - This fund is now closed. A shortlist has been submitted to Government and we wait to hear the result.

 - removing barriers that people face in accessing skills and local labour market opportunities.

-Southend-on-Sea Borough Council is seeking bids from organisations wishing to deliver activity as part of the UK Community Renewal Fund.
+Southend-on-Sea City Council is seeking bids from organisations wishing to deliver activity as part of the UK Community Renewal Fund.

 Please read the UK Community Renewal Fund Prospectus and the UK Community Fund Technical Note for Project Applicants and Deliverers before starting work on a bid.
 They are available online.